Jobs for Georgia Graduates

 A great deal of the success of JGG can be attributed to the strong partnership among teachers and school officials, JGG Job Specialists, youth, parents, employers, and corporate sponsors.

 A Public-Private Partnership has been established in Augusta, Georgia that offers manufacturing jobs and education to students who need an alternate route in obtaining their High School diploma.
 This partnership exists between Textron Specialized Vehicles Inc. and the Richmond County School System.
 The program is referred to as Reaching Potential Through Manufacturing (RPM).
 It combines an instructional day with a four-hour shift at a manufacturing facility.
 Besides the manufacturing floor, the facility includes classroom and educational space to allow student to make progress toward their high-school diploma and earn valuable work experience and income.
 Students currently enrolled in a Richmond County High School can apply for acceptance to the RPM.
 Acceptance is based upon financial need and students who are behind academically and have a high number of absences.
-The students work a four-hour shift and earn $8.00 an hour with pay incentives based upon attendance and work performance.
+The students work a four-hour shift and earn an hourly pay incentive based upon attendance and work performance.
 Textron has provided an Operations Manager and shift supervisors to work with the students.
 Each student is enrolled in the Jobs for Georgia Graduates Program which allows the Job Specialist to teach a competency and then watch the students demonstrate the competency throughout their shift.
 Upon graduating from their home school, follow up services will be provided to include transitioning into full-time employment (potentially Textron), post-secondary education or the military.

 Where is more information about JGG available?